katejarne/Fundamental-frequency-code/README.md

 # fundamental_frequency_code
-a simple code with python to obtain fundamental frequency in sounds
+A simple code with python to obtain fundamental frequency in sounds